Constraining strongly-warped extra dimensions with rotating black holes: Theoretical Background

 we have $m_{\rm KK}\sim 10^{-11}$ eV, at the upper bound of the superradiance range, and a warp factor at the tip $e^{2A_{\rm tip}}\sim 10^{-15}$.

-In Section \ref{sec:conclusions} we interpret the bounds found in Section \ref{sec:superradiance} in the context of the warped deformed conifold and show that they constrain the strength of the warping in this background.
+Although several control issues related to warped compactifications and moduli stabilisation---in particular in connection with the anti-D3 brane uplifts common in de Sitter constructions---have been raised \cite{Bena:2018fqc,Bena:2020xrh,Gao:2020xqh,Plauschinn:2021hkp,Lust:2021xds,Gao:2022fdi,Gao:2022uop,Hebecker:2022zme,Grana:2022dfw,Lust:2022mhk,Lust:2022xoq,Becker:2024ayh,Schreyer:2022len,Schreyer:2024pml}, in Section \ref{sec:conclusions} we interpret the bounds found in Section \ref{sec:superradiance} in the context of the warped deformed conifold and show that they independently constrain the strength of the warping in this background.